cypress-io/cypress-documentation/content/api/commands/origin.md

 ```

 Here `cy.get('h1')` fails because we are trying to interact with a cross-origin page
-outside of the cy.origin block, 'localhost' can't communicate with 'acme.com'.
+outside of the cy.origin block, due to 'same-origin' restrictions, the 'localhost' javascript context can't communicate with 'acme.com'.

 ### Navigating to secondary origin with UI